Student Dress Code

 The Meriden Board of Education takes pride in the appearance of our students.
 Students are expected to wear attire that is not disruptive to the education process and is not dangerous or unsafe.
 Students should always come to school neat and clean.
 The dress of a student reflects the level of respect for oneself, respect for one’s peers and respect for one’s school.

-The Meriden Board of Education, school administrators, and teachers will enforce the following guidelines as the Student Dress Code in the Meriden Public School System:
+The Meriden Board of Education, school administrators, faculty and staff will enforce the following guidelines as the Student Dress Code in the Meriden Public School System:

 e.
 Shoes: Footwear must be worn at all times.
-Footwear must be fastened to the foot over the top of the foot as well as the heel or around the ankle.
-Footwear with excessive heels is not allowed.
-Footwear, such as, but not limited to, flip flops, clogs, and slip-on sport sandals will not be permitted.
-Footwear which mars floors or is a safety hazard will not be permitted.
+Open-toe or backless shoes are permitted except when there are safety concerns such as in recess, physical education, woodshop, or labs.
+Slippers may not be worn.
+Footwear that mars floors or is a safety hazard will not be permitted.
 Exceptions to the shoe policy may be made according to Physical Education curriculum requirements as allowed by the administration.

 g.
 Prints: No student clothing or accessories: shall display words or symbols that advocate or depict profanity, violence, drugs, alcohol, sex, hate groups, gang affiliation or illegal activity, expressed or implied; shall contain vulgarity or overly offensive or disruptive writing or pictures, which are likely to disrupt the educational environment; or that provokes others to act violently or causes others to be intimidated by fear of violence; or that contain “fighting words.”

 h.
 Accessories: Students may not wear or possess articles of clothing or clothing accessories that could cause injury to others or are disruptive to the education process.
 This includes, but is not limited to, sunglasses, chains, cleats, spikes or studs.